Armitage35/puppeteer_crawler/README.md

 ## How to use

-1. Upload the list of URLs you want to parse
+1. Upload the list of URLs you want to parse in the `pages.json` file
 2. Run `yarn start` or `npm start`
 3. Once complete, your screenshots will be available within a "screenshots" folder